Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 Table IV 2: Address for each devices

-Each device has a “Set” and “Get” buffer of 8 bytes.
+Each device has a "Set" and "Get" buffer of 8 bytes.
 When you get a value from a device, it is removed from the buffer.
 When a value is put in the set buffer it will be send and remove afterward.
-The “Get Stat” and “Set Stat” are two register for each device with the number of values in corresponding buffers.
+The "Get Stat" and "Set Stat" are two register for each device with the number of values in corresponding buffers.

 &nbsp;

 ### 6- The floppy drive

-_**TODO**_
+The floppy disk let you read and write data permanently to a 5.25-inch floppy disk.
+The floppy is inserted into the floppy disk drive (FDD).
+Make sure the lock is up before.
+When the floppy is in, push the lock down to keep the floppy in place.
+The light next to it is on when the floppy disk is used.
+Don’t remove the disk when the light is on otherwise your data may be corrupted.

+You can see a hole in the disk.
+This is normal, it is called the Sector Zero Hole and it let the computer find the start of the disk.
+Another hole may be present in the top corner and indicate that the disk can be written.
+If there is no hole, then the floppy can only be read.
+You may also see that the disk is inside a plastic folder. **DON’T REMOVE IT**.
+It protects the data from dust and other things.

+You can’t access the FDD directly.
+It is accessed by the Floppy Disk Controller (FDC).
+The CMD register will tell the FDC what to do (the only commands for now are READ and WRITE).
+The SECTOR register tells what sector to select.
+The TRACK register tells what track to select.
+Two other register STATES and CONTROL can be used to access the FDD directly.

 &nbsp;